Non-profit laws of India

 This article describes the various laws related to non profit organisations in India.
-A non profit organisations can be registered in India as a Society, under the Registrar of Societies or as a Trust, by making a Trust deed, or as a Section 8 Company, under the Companies Act, 2013.
+A non profit organisation can be registered in India as a Society, under the Registrar of Societies or as a Trust, by making a Trust deed, or as a Section 8 Company, under the Companies Act, 2013.

 Whether a trust, society or Section 8 company, the Income Tax Act, 1961 gives all categories equal treatment, in terms of exempting their income and granting 80G certificates, whereby donors to non-profit organisations may claim a rebate against donations made.
 Foreign contributions to non-profits are governed by FC(R)A regulations and the Home Ministry.

-For an organisation to be termed as charity it requires Income tax clearances under 12 A Clause of Income Tax Act.
+For an organisation to be termed as charity it requires Income tax clearances under 12A Section of Income Tax Act.
 Section 2(15) of the Income Tax Act defines ‘charitable purpose’ to include ‘relief of the poor, education, medical relief and the advancement of any other object of general public utility’.
 A purpose that relates exclusively to religious teaching or worship is not considered as charitable.

 Registration

-Registering a Non Profit in India can be done in a total of five ways: